sehrgutesoftware/eloquent-computed-attributes/README.md

 > Automatically compute attributes on Laravel Eloquent models when their input changes

 *Computed attributes* provide an alternative to Laravel's built-in *accessors*.
 In contrast to accessors, *computed attributes* are not computed when their value is requested, but rather when their dependencies change (*computed attributes* are persisted in the DB).

 This works by listening for a models' `saving` event and checking whether the dependencies of a *computed attribute* are dirty.
 If so, the attribute is recomputed and its new value is updated in the database.

 Dependencies of a computed attribute are declared through the signature of the "compute" method.
 Argument names in that method correspond to attributes on the model.
+See below for an example on how this works.

 ## Getting Started